 David Phillips received his B.A. (magna cum laude) from Harvard and his Ph.D. from Princeton.
 He taught at Johns Hopkins University and at SUNY Stony Brook, before joining the UCSD faculty.
 His articles have appeared in Science, The New England Journal of Medicine, The American Sociological Review, The American Journal of Sociology, and in other journals and compilations.
 In 1981 he received the Revelle College Award for Excellence in Teaching.
 In 1983 he received the Shneidman Award from the American Association of Suicidology for his work on suicide.
 In 1984 he received the 1983 Socio-Psychological Prize from the American Association for the Advancement of Science for his work on homicide.
 He has served as a consultant to General Motors Research Laboratories, to the Canadian Solicitor General, and to numerous law firms.
-He teaches courses on introductory sociology, statistical analysis of sociological data, the sociology of suicide, and the mass media.
+He taught courses on introductory sociology, statistical analysis of sociological data, the sociology of suicide, and the mass media.

 *"Morbidity and Mortality from Medical Errors: An Increasingly Serious Public Health Problem" (with Charlene Bredder; DPP as main author); forthcoming in Annual Review of Public Health, 2002.

 *"The Hound of the Baskervilles effect: Influence of psychological stress on the timing of death" (with G. Liu, J. Jarvinen, K. Kwok, W. Zhang, I. Abramson; DPP as main author); forthcoming in British Medical Journal, December, 2001.